CMU-Perceptual-Computing-Lab/openpose/doc/demo_overview.md

 - `--process_real_time`: For video, it might skip frames to display at real time.
 - `--disable_blending`: If enabled, it will render the results (keypoint skeletons or heatmaps) on a black background, not showing the original image.
 Related: `part_to_show`, `alpha_pose`, and `alpha_pose`.
 - `--part_to_show`: Prediction channel to visualize.
-- `--no_display`: Display window not opened.
+- `--display 0`: Display window not opened.
 Useful for servers and/or to slightly speed up OpenPose.
 - `--num_gpu 2 --num_gpu_start 1`: Parallelize over this number of GPUs starting by the desired device id.
 By default it uses all the available GPUs.
 - `--model_pose MPI`: Model to use, affects number keypoints, speed and accuracy.
 - `--logging_level 3`: Logging messages threshold, range [0,255]: 0 will output any message & 255 will output none.
 Current messages in the range [1-4], 1 for low priority messages and 4 for important ones.